Augmented Reality Reshapes the Face of Manufacturing: 4 Use Cases

 Imagine machines used by a billion people each day – elevators in skyscrapers across New York City, for example.
-Both hardware and software AR components are effective new tools for maintenance crews of these types of machinery that are often in disrepair due to constant use.
+Combined, hardware and software AR components create powerful AR use cases for maintenance crews of these types of machinery that are often in disrepair due to constant use.

 ThyssenKrupp, a German multinational conglomerate and one of the world’s largest producers of steel decided to connect its 24,000 US-based field elevator service technicians with the Microsoft HoloLens AR headset to better serve its customers.
 The headset would be combined with augmented reality software that would provide access to data that can be tailored to the technician’s needs, such as that particular elevator’s history of repairs, task orders the technician must complete, and the latest safety alerts for that elevator.
 Technicians equipped with the AR technology will have the opportunity to arrive at the job site better prepared than in the past with the relevant data, saving time and effort.